 Continuing on from the first post on natural childbirth: Natural Childbirth in Layman’s Terms, I’m going to talk now about the difference between a natural birth at home and a natural birth in hospital.
 Why is there a difference and what difference can it make to your birth experience?

 I must remind you again that this is anecdotal, from my experience and that of women I know.
 However, I have researched everything I say.
-Sometimes I know where I read it and will reference, but sometimes I don’t.
+Sometimes I know where I read it and will reference it, but sometimes I don’t.
+I was just fortunate to learn about these top-rated digital marketing services for doctors, including the OB-GYN I found, who gives me helpful advice when it comes to motherhood and giving birth.

 The first thing to remember about doctors, midwives and hospitals is that they have rules, regulations and policies to adhere to.

 The second thing to remember is that they are generally afraid, for good reason, of litigation.Â They have to cover themselves as much as they are able.

 The moment you step in to a hospital, you fall under the jurisdiction of that hospital and you need to abide by their policies.
 This was a massive part of why I did not want a hospital birth.
 If hospital policy is that you cannot eat or drink in labour, then you can not (or at least not without a fight).
 If their policy is to have you strapped to one of the hospital beds, then you’re strapped to the bed.
 Most hospitals I’ve come across have a 1cm per hour dilation rule.
 If you’re not dilating at that rate, they will say you are not progressing (called Failure to Progress or FTP) and that you need to be induced.

 For me this means that I would have been induced about 30 hours before my baby was naturally and beautifully born.